kdecarlo/CG1D_rootprocessing/README.md

 **Root Processing**
 ********************

 This is the root processing suite for images at the ORNL CG-1D beamline.
+Please visit [here](https://kdecarlo.github.io/Root_Processing/) for full documentation.

 **Example**